Julian Batchelor: Stop Co-Governance tour

 DB Breweries distanced itself from several Stop Co-Governance billboards that had appropriated the company's "Yeah, right" catchphrase.
 Batchelor's billboards that were erected on roadsides in various locations had slogans such as "Co-governance is in the Treaty" and "No cultural group receives special rights in NZ" alongside the sceptical catchphrase "Yeah, right".

 Batchelor held about 60 Stop Co-Governance meetings from February to September 2023.
-Stop Co-Governance also held protest marches some 2-3 weeks before the General Election in Christchurch (16 September 2023), Auckland (23 September 2023) and in the capital Wellington (28 and 30 September 2023).
+Stop Co-Governance also held protest marches some 2–3 weeks before the general election in Christchurch (16 September 2023), Auckland (23 September 2023) and in the capital Wellington (28 and 30 September 2023).
 Many roads close to parliament were closed as a safety precaution, which disrupted traffic and inconvenienced many shop owners and workers in central Wellington.
 Batchelor provided his views against co-governance at Destiny Church in Auckland.
-Batchelor joined with Destiny Church leader Brian Tamaki in the protest march on 28 September 2023, which ended with a political rally in support of Tamaki's The Freedoms & Rights Coalition and Convoy Coalition against the United Nation's 2030 Agenda and transgender rights.
+Batchelor joined with Destiny Church leader Brian Tamaki in the protest march on 28 September 2023, which ended with a political rally in support of Tamaki's The Freedoms & Rights Coalition and Convoy Coalition against the United Nations' 2030 Agenda and transgender rights.
 The march was met by a small group of counter protesters from Pōneke Anti-Fascist Coalition.
 All of the Stop Co-Governance marches contained far fewer marchers than Batchelor's goal of 300,000 to 400,000 people.
 The second march in Wellington comprised 30-100 of Batchelor's supporters who were well-outnumbered by counter-protesters, including Pōneke Anti-Fascist Coalition and Christian leaders opposed to his message.
 The Stop Co-Governance protesters sang the national anthem God Defend New Zealand in English but not Māori.

 Issues highlighted by New Zealand's anti co-governance movement were recently summarised and compared with Australia's "Indigenous Voice to Parliament" referendum.
 The New Zealand First and ACT New Zealand parties have objected to the co-governance arrangements currently in place because they are 'divisive and undemocratic', and one has called for a referendum on the issue.
 However, Professor Dominic O'Sullivan from Charles Sturt University stated that Batchelor's objections to co-governance "did not have any foundation in democratic principles or inclusion – they are purely racist".

 Batchelor's "Vision 2023-2026" strategy included the development of an on-line teaching resource for discussion by small groups whose purpose would be to "counter the government's narrative on the Treaty, to inform the public regularly about key issues of co-governance and to raise an army of 100's of thousands who would be willing to go into battle to stop co-governance completely at the next election in 2026".
 Batchelor's goal would be to have 1000 groups meeting regularly in homes by the end of 2024.